saiqulhaq/firebase_dynamic_link/README.md

     }
 ```

-otherwise it will throw `FirebaseDynamicLink::ConnectionError` error, with message = http error message
+Otherwise it will throw `FirebaseDynamicLink::ConnectionError` error, with message = http error message

 ## CHANGES